 Scanning & Printing

-Students can scan materials using the scanners on the ground, first, and second floors of Miller Nichols Library.
-Scans can be saved to flash drives, or emailed to any valid email account.
+Students can scan materials using the scanners on the ground and first floors of Miller Nichols Library.
+Scans can be saved to flash drives, or emailed.
 Scanners are accessible, but may not meet all needs.
 If students wish to copy print materials, they must first scan and save or email them.
 Students may print from library computers using their student print quota.
-For more complete information, please visit the Printing and Scanning Guide.
+For more complete information, please visit the Printing in the Libraries Guide

 The Miller Nichols Library has several study rooms on the first floor which can be reserved by UMKC students.
 In addition, study tables, carrels, and lounge areas are available on all floors of the library.

 You can get help using the library from the Circulation Service Desk in person, or via phone or email.
-Reference staff can assist patrons in using the MERLIN Library Catalog, online databases, the Internet, and other research materials.
+Reference staff can assist patrons in using the library catalog, online databases, the Internet, and other research materials.
 Basic reference assistance is available whenever the library is open; however, in-depth research questions may require a longer consultation that will be provided by appointment.
 Consult our Meet with a Librarian

 Online Databases and Catalog